justindomke/pangolin/INSTALL.md

 ()    | c ~ normal(a,b)
 ```

-8. Make sure that Jax and NumPyro are correctly installed.
-Start python and do:
+**Step 6.** Make sure that Pangolin's dependencies (Jax and NumPyro) are correctly installed.
+Start Python and do:

 ```python
 import numpyro